About Digital Art

 The digital art MFA curriculum is comprehensive, experimental, and flexible.
 Converging practices in interactivity, lens-based media, and virtual spaces are central to our program, as are balancing individual explorations with team-based collaborations.
 Our curriculum facilitates discourse within the context of social practice, history, theory, and contemporary society.
 While digital art MFA students focus on computational art making, they also have access to the rich offering of courses across the School of Art, including interdisciplinary seminars in sculpture, painting, printmaking, art history, ceramics, and graphic design.
 The curriculum also allows students to expand beyond the School of Art by integrating coursework from other university areas such as computer science, electronic music, performance studies, and film.
 Above all, we foster nimble artists ready to shape a future of art, cultural, and technological progress.

 The Master in Digital Media Arts & Engineering (DMAE) is an interdisciplinary program involving the College of Art & Design and the College of Engineering.
-DMAE is an intensive, two-year master’s degree that employs a practice-driven approach to produce polished outcomes designed to meet industry needs.
+DMAE is both an undergraduate minor and an intensive, two-year master’s degree that employs a practice-driven approach to produce polished outcomes designed to meet industry needs.
 The courses explore cutting-edge developments in video games, visual effects, and animation.
 While the DMAE is separate from the MFA, given its focus on commercial art, there is still a close connection between the departments and significant overlap between the faculty and facilities, and we encourage DMAE students to take MFA classes and vice versa.
 Visit dmae.lsu.edu for more information.

 Digital Art Faculty